Elliptic Integrable Systems: a Comprehensive Geometric Interpretation: Introduction

 \subsubsection{General maximal determined even system. ($k'=2k,m=2k-1$)}

-In the even case, the geometric structure of the target space $G/G_0$ is more complex (and more rich): as we have already seen, there is a fibration $\pi\colon N=G/G_0\to M=G/H$, a splitting $TN=\hor\oplus\ver$ with $\ver=\ker\pi$, and a $f$-structure $F$ such that $\ker F=\ver$ and $\im F=\hor$ (in particular $\Bar J:=F_\hor$ is a complex structure on $\hor$).
-Moreover the geometric PDE obtained from our elliptic integrable system calls for this geometric structure.
-In particular, this geometric PDE splits into its horizontal and vertical parts and can be viewed as a coupling between the equation of $\Bar J$-stringy harmonicity and the equation of vertical harmonicity, the coupling terms calling out the curvature of $\hor$. \\ The maximal determined even system has a geometric interpretation in terms of \emph{stringy harmonic} maps $f\colon L\to (G/G_0,F)$, $F$ being the canonical $f$-structure on $G/G_0$. \paragraph{Stringy harmonic maps \wrt a $f$-structure.} Let $(N,F)$ be a $f$-manifold with $\nabla$ an affine connection.
+In the even case, the geometric structure of the target space $G/G_0$ is more complex (and more rich): as we have already seen, there is a fibration $\pi\colon N=G/G_0\to M=G/H$, a splitting $TN=\hor\oplus\ver$ with $\ver=\ker\pi$, and an $f$-structure $F$ such that $\ker F=\ver$ and $\im F=\hor$ (in particular $\Bar J:=F_\hor$ is a complex structure on $\hor$).
+Moreover the geometric PDE obtained from our elliptic integrable system uses this geometric structure.
+In particular, this geometric PDE splits into its horizontal and vertical parts and can be viewed as a coupling between the equation of $\Bar J$-stringy harmonicity and the equation of vertical harmonicity, the coupling terms calling out the curvature of $\hor$. \\ The maximal determined even system has a geometric interpretation in terms of \emph{stringy harmonic} maps $f\colon L\to (G/G_0,F)$, $F$ being the canonical $f$-structure on $G/G_0$. \paragraph{Stringy harmonic maps \wrt an $f$-structure.} Let $(N,F)$ be an $f$-manifold with $\nabla$ a linear connection.
 Then we will say that a map $f\colon L\to N$ from a Riemann surface into $N$ is \emph{stringy harmonic} if it is solution of \emph{the stringy harmonic maps equation}: